 Cabins will be cut in from 7 a.m. to 5·30 p.m. on week days, and on Saturdays from 7 a..m. to 12·30 pm until further notice.

 Signals will not be lit at night, and when the cabins are cut out will stand at clear.

 When the cabins are cut in, the temporary sections will be as follows :- East Perth-Temporary cabin " A ; " Temporary cabin "A; "Temporary cabin " B ; " Temporary cabin " B "- Maylands.

 The Up and Down lines are to be lifted between temporay block cabins, and this work will be carried out between trains.
 Speed over this portion of the line is not to exceed four miles per hour.

 A ballast train will be employed on the temporary section.
 Warning boards, applying to Up and Down lines, will be fixed in accordance with the Regulations. "

-Single line working remained in force until 9 October 1905, when the crossovers and temporary signalling assocated with the single line working was removed.
+Single line working remained in force until the 9th of October 1905, when the crossovers and temporary signalling assocated with the single line working were removed.
 The signalmen were withdrawn from both cabins with the signals being left in the"all right" position, and left unlit at night.
 By this stage the names "Fenians Crossing A " and "Fenians Crossing B" appear to have been officially adopted.

 This arrangement continued for some 7 months.
 In the meantime, both boxes continued to be used.
 Box A was regualarly opened as a block post for race and other special traffic, while Box B was to be opened on two occasions, these being for the 1905 end of year race meetings at Belmont.